magdyebrahim24/monkey-and-banana/README.md

 # Monkey And Banana AI Game
-### an Ai Game That Solve The problem of finding the correct path from source to destination .
+### An Ai Game That Solve The problem of finding the correct path from source to destination .
 ### Use BeathFirst Algorithm.

 ## Explain How Game Play :